AnmolR5/codealpha_tasks/README.md

-DevOps Project: Image Gallery with Docker & Jenkins
+DevOps Project: VisionGrid - Image Gallery with Docker & Jenkins

 This project demonstrates a complete DevOps workflow by integrating a responsive Image Gallery Web Application with Docker containerization and Jenkins CI/CD automation.